 7.35.
-There is known archaeological interest within the site and it is recommended that during excavation and site works a watching brief is undertaken.
+There is known archaeological interest within the site and it is recommended that several areas of the site are opened up to allow archaeological investigation prior to any development taking place on the site.
+Depending upon the outcome of these investigations, a watching brief may also need to be undertaken.
 Conditions in this respect will be added to any planning permission.